-The Relative Humidity graphic indicates when building occupants may benefit from either more or less humidification to be comfortable.
-During 37 percent of the year, the campus experiences 50-60 percent relative humidity in the mornings and evenings.
-During the middle of the day, however, the humidity level tends to be very low, between 20-40 percent, and humidification combined with either heating or cooling is necessary to maintain comfort.
+The Relative Humidity Diagram indicates when building occupants may benefit from either more or less humidification to be comfortable.
+People generally are most comfortable when the relative humidity is approximately between 40-50 percent.
+During 37 percent of the year, Mt.
+SAC experiences 50-60 percent relative humidity in the mornings and evenings.
+During this time, some form of natural or mechanical ventilation would be needed to reduce the level of humidity.

+During the middle of the day, however, the humidity level tends to be very low-between 20-40 percent-and humidification, combined with either heating or cooling, is necessary to maintain comfort.
+During these conditions, direct-indirect air handling units would be well-suited to cool and humidify interior spaces.